 Did you know that The Burrard first opened its doors in 1956 as a motor inn?
 And while our property is now firmly rooted in the 21st century, we still love honouring our mid-century heritage.
-Six decades later, we invite you to take a self-guided tour of the city’s historic 50s and 60s past.
+Over six decades later, we invite you to take a self-guided tour of the city’s historic 50s and 60s past.

-Shop Retro – Vancouver’s Commercial Drive neighbourhood was colonized by Italian immigrant families in the 1950s and later became the city’s bohemian heart.
+Vancouver’s Commercial Drive neighbourhood was colonized by Italian immigrant families in the 1950s and later became the city’s bohemian heart.
 Now, the popular Drive neighbourhood is lined with independent grocers, restaurants and bars, and Italian cafes.
 It’s also home to some of our favourite vintage wear shops.
 After grabbing a bite to eat at one of many delicious eateries (we suggest Café Calabria), make your way to Mintage.
-This local favourite carries both women and men’s fashions, and offers a great selection of denim, retro dresses, accessories and even bridal wear.
+This local favourite carries both women’s and men’s fashions, and offers a great selection of denim, retro dresses, accessories, and even bridal wear.
 A couple of other favourites on The Drive: Little Miss Vintage for hand-picked, hard-to-find items ranging from the 1930s to 80s; and Attic Treasures for mid-century modern furniture, lighting, décor and kitchenware.

-Catch a Performance – The Queen Elizabeth Theatre was opened by Queen Elizabeth II in 1959 with an invitation-only concert.
+The Queen Elizabeth Theatre was opened by Queen Elizabeth II in 1959 with an invitation-only concert.
 Now one of Canada’s largest proscenium theatres, you can catch a selection of acclaimed performances, ranging from comedy and dance to Broadway shows and major musical acts.
 The theatre is right downtown, and close to many of our favourite restaurants (try Chambar or Autostrada) , where you can grab a pre- or post-show bite.

 And, of course, there’s no better way to complement your tour than with a stay in one of our retro-chic, mid-mod rooms!
 Click here to book.